 A certificate stating who the end-user is.
-Should also include a range of other information on the transfer.
+The certificate should also include a range of other information on the transfer.

 Entry-into-force The formal entry of a treaty into international law following the signatures of a designated number of states.
 States that have signed the treaty are now obliged to implement its provisions and obligations.